Kanishka-mohankumar/Portfolio/README.md

 ## 🪪 License

+**All Rights Reserved © 2025 Kanishka Mohankumar**
-This project is open-source and free to use under the [MIT License](LICENSE).
+This project is intended for **personal viewing only**.
+Any unauthorized use, reproduction, distribution, or modification of the content in this repository is strictly prohibited.

 ---